-PNC International Growth Fund (class I) returned 13.28% in the first quarter versus a return of 12.31% for the benchmark MSCI ACWI ex USA Growth Index.
+PNC International Growth Fund (class I) returned 4.21% in the second quarter versus a return of 4.35% for the benchmark MSCI ACWI ex USA Growth Index.

-In terms of country attribution, the Fund outperformed on both a country allocation basis and on a stock selection basis.
-Positive country allocation effects came from overweights to Argentina and Kenya, along with an underweight to Korea.
-Negative country allocation effects came from overweights to Singapore and the United Arab Emirates (UAE), along with an underweight to Canada.
-Positive selection effects came from stock selection in in Japan, Israel, and Switzerland, while negative selection effects arose from stock selection in Germany, Ireland, and the UAE.
+In terms of country attribution, the Fund outperformed on a country allocation basis and underperformed on a stock selection basis.
+Positive country allocation effects came from overweights to Argentina and Egypt, along with an underweight to Korea.
+Negative country allocation effects came from overweights to Vietnam, the UAE, and Kenya.
+Positive selection effects came from stock selection in Germany, China, and Ireland.
+Negative selection effects came from stock selection in Argentina, the United Kingdom, and Sweden.

 In terms of sector attribution, the Fund underperformed on a sector allocation basis and outperformed on a stock selection basis.
-Positive sector allocation effects came from an overweight to Information Technology, and underweights to Consumer Staples and Materials.
-Negative sector allocation effects came from overweights to Health Care and Financials, along with an underweight to Consumer Discretionary.
-Positive selection effects came from stock selection in Consumer Discretionary and Financials, while negative selection effects came from stock selection in Financials, Consumer Discretionary, and Consumer Staples.
+Positive sector allocation effects came from an overweight to Financials, along with underweights to Communication Services and Energy.
+Negative sector allocation effects came from overweights to Healthcare and Real Estate, along with an underweight to Industrials.
+Positive selection effects came from stock selection in Information Technology, Industrials, and Materials.
+Negative selection effects came from stock selection in Financials, Consumer Discretionary, and Consumer Staples.